OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 Sales by Month and Year                |          Peak Hour :-------------------------------------:|:------------------------------------------------:|
 ![](Sales_by_month_year.png)           |   ![](Time_slot.png)

-The sales shows an up and downward movement it means that the sales wasn't stable over a long period of time.
+The sales shows an up and downward movement it means that the sales wasn't stable throughtout.
 But the month of July has the highest sales of $72,600.
 The peak hour is between 12 - 3pm.

 Sales by Day                           |          Sales by Size